Generalized anxiety disorder

 It's possible to develop generalized anxiety disorder as a child or an adult.
 Generalized anxiety disorder has symptoms that are similar to panic disorder, obsessive-compulsive disorder and other types of anxiety, but they're all different conditions.

 Living with generalized anxiety disorder can be a long-term challenge.
 In many cases, it occurs along with other anxiety or mood disorders.
-In most cases, generalized anxiety disorder improves with medications or talk therapy (psychotherapy).
+In most cases, generalized anxiety disorder improves with psychotherapy or medications.
 Making lifestyle changes, learning coping skills and using relaxation techniques also can help.

 Generalized anxiety disorder symptoms can vary.
 They may include:

-- Persistent worrying or obsession about small or large concerns that's out of proportion to the impact of the event
+- Persistent worrying or anxiety about a number of areas that are out of proportion to the impact of the events

 - Inability to set aside or let go of a worry

-- Inability to relax, restlessness, and feeling keyed up or on edge
+- Inability to relax, feeling restless, and feeling keyed up or on edge

 - Difficulty concentrating, or the feeling that your mind "goes blank"